yonimelman/learn_erlang/readme.md

-Code from the Futurelearn Course
-Introduction to Erlang: Functional Programming
+Exercise files from: Introduction to Erlang: Functional Programming (FutureLearn)